-Under changes announced by the government, an additional nil-rate band will be introduced for each individual to enable a ‘family home’ to be passed wholly or partially tax-free on death to direct descendants such as a child or grandchild.
+A new residence nil-rate band (RNRB) now applies in addition to the nil-rate band, allowing a ‘family home’ to be passed wholly or partially tax-free on death to direct descendants such as a child or grandchild.
 A step-child, adopted child or fostered child is also regarded as a direct descendant.

-The additional band can only be used in respect of one residential property.
+The RNRB can only be used in respect of one residential property.
 The property does not have to be the main family home, although it must, at some point, have been a residence of the deceased.

-There will be a tapered withdrawal of the RNRB for estates valued at more than £2m.
-This will be at a withdrawal rate of £1 for every £2 over this threshold.
+There is a tapered withdrawal of the RNRB for estates valued at more than £2m, at a withdrawal rate of £1 for every £2 over this threshold.

 Capital gains tax (CGT)

 CGT is payable on the profit made when you sell or otherwise dispose of an asset.
 The rates for 2018/19 are: